BuZZ-T/angular-library-bug/README.md

 * The TestLibModule was added to the AppModule
 * The Test1Component and the TestLibComponent where added to the app.component.html
-* The `createContent()` function of `content.utils.ts` was used in the TestLibComponent, so that it's included in the build

 ## Build steps to reproduce bug